Nolan Arenado Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.64).
+- The Mets' 4.65 team ERA ranks 26th across all league pitching staffs.

-- Mets pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.4 per game).
+- Mets pitchers combine to surrender 96 total home runs at a rate of 1.4 per game (fifth-most in the league).

+- Carrasco (2-3 with a 5.71 ERA and 24 strikeouts in 41 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing no earned runs while giving up two hits.
+- In his most recent time out on Sunday, the righty threw 4 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering six hits.

-- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
-Opponents have a .205 batting average against him.
+- In eight games this season, the 36-year-old has put up an ERA of 5.71, with 5.3 strikeouts per nine innings.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.